 My guest for Episode #395 is Michael Parent.
-He is Managing Director of his firm Right Brain Consulting and he is a Lean Six Sigma Black Belt with the AAA Auto Club Group.
+He is Managing Director of his firm Michael Parent Consulting Services and he is a Lean Six Sigma Black Belt with the AAA Auto Club Group.
 Michael has a BS in Industrial and Operations Engineering from the University of Michigan and an MBA from William & Mary.
 Michael and I are both from the same home town, by the way — Livonia, Michigan.

 In today's episode, Michael first shares what he learned working for Bridgestone, a “typical Japanese company, ” as he puts it.
 He learned, among other things, that “culture is everything.”